Bled Julian Alps, Slovenia Travel Guide

 Beautiful waterfall near Mojstrana, Triglav National Park (30-minute drive).
 Consists of two cascades; lower one famous because you walk behind falling water.
 Short, steep hike from road.

-Visit Vintgar Gorge right at opening.
-This avoids crowds and lets you experience its tranquility.
+Visit Vintgar Gorge the moment it opens.
+This avoids crowds and allows you experience its tranquility.

 A short, steep hike from western Lake Bled.
 Offers an iconic, frequently photographed panoramic view of Bled Island, Bled Castle, and the Julian Alps.